q-depot/Cinder-PixelPusher/README.md

 The main entry point is the `PusherDiscoveryService`.

-`PusherDiscoveryService` open a UDP socket on port `PP_DISCOVERY_SERVICE_PORT` listening for boadcast message sent by the PixelPusher devices.
+`PusherDiscoveryService` open a UDP socket on port `PP_DISCOVERY_SERVICE_PORT` listening for broadcast messages sent by the PixelPusher devices.

 #####Discovery
 `PusherDiscoveryService` manages all the devices connected to the network, it automatically discover, create, group and destroy the available PixelPusher devices.

-Each PixelPusher device broadcast a UDP packet every second to send some informations about the device itself, the `PusherDiscoveryService::onRead()` method is used to discover new devices and update existing ones.
+Each PixelPusher device broadcast a UDP packet every second to send some informations about the device itself, the `PusherDiscoveryService::onRead()` method is used to discover new devices and update the existing ones.

 #####Timeout
 If a device doesn't broadcast for more than `PP_DISCONNECT_TIMEOUT` seconds, `PusherDiscoveryService` will automatically destroy it also removing any empty groups.

-#####Framerate
-The framerate should change automatically depending on your network, PixelPusher and so Cinder-PixelPusher always aim to send data as fast as possible and in theory it should be about 60fps which is the target frame rate set by `PusherDiscoveryService::FrameLimit`.
-By default `PusherDiscoveryService` is set with AutoThrottle which adjust the speed by increasing and decresing an extra delay, to change this behavior you can use the static method `PusherDiscoveryService::enableAutoThrottle( bool isEnable )`
+#####Color correction
+There is a basic feature to apply color correction, if the colors look a bit washed out you can enable it with `PusherDiscoveryService::enableColorCorrection( bool isEnable )`.

 #####PixelPusher Groups and Controllers
 The PixelPusher network is organised in Groups and Controllers.
 Each controller is always associated to a group, this is a property of the device itself and among other properties, it can only be changed by updating the PixelPusher configuration.
 To configure the device you can use the [PixelPusher-utilities](https://github.com/jasstrong/PixelPusher-utilities) configtool, please refer to the [PixelPusher Documentation](https://sites.google.com/a/heroicrobot.com/pixelpusher/home).